adityatambe31/adityatambe31/README.md

 # 💫 About Me:
 Hey there!
 I'm a passionate **Full Stack Developer** with a strong foundation in **web development**, **AI-driven applications**, and **software engineering**.
 Currently, I'm pursuing an **Advanced Diploma in Computer Programming & Analysis** at **Seneca Polytechnic College**, where I'm enhancing my skills in **AI**, **system design**, and **full-stack development**.

-🔧 **Technologies I specialize in**: JavaScript, TypeScript, React, Node.js, Python
+🔧 **Technologies I specialize in**: TypeScript, NextJS, Python, MongoDB
 🌱 **Currently learning**: AI/ML, Cloud Computing, and DevOps
 🌍 **I thrive on working on impactful projects** that address real-world challenges.
 🚀 **Continuous learning, open-source contributions, and growing as a software engineer** are my passions.